Some horses are more than just rare—they’re legends in their own right. With unique traits and fascinating histories, these breeds stand apart.

 If you’ve ever dreamed of a fairy-tale horse, the Gypsy Vanner is it.
 Originating from the Romani people of Britain and Ireland, this breed was developed to pull caravans and be a family horse.

 Meet the Curly horse, a breed with a twist—literally.
-Known for their unique curly coat, ranging from slight waves to tight curls, these horses stand out in any crowd.
+It has a unique curly coat, ranging from slight waves to tight curls, these horses stand out in any crowd.

 Curlies come in all sizes and colors.
-They are known for their hypoallergenic qualities, making them a great choice for people with allergies.
+They have hypoallergenic qualities, making them a great choice for people with allergies.

 Big, red, and ready to work—the Suffolk Punch is a draft horse from England with a history as rich as its chestnut coat.
-This breed dates back to the 16th century and is known for its solid, muscular build.
+This breed dates back to the 16th century and has a solid, muscular build.

 They’re efficient workers, calm, and have a willing nature.
 This makes them excellent for both agricultural work and modern competitions in pulling and driving.